wkurzius/curriculum-writing-2018/precalculus/unit 1.md

 ## Unit Overview

-**Content area:** Precalculus
+- **Content area**: Precalculus

-**Unit title:** Applications of Trigonometric Functions
+- **Unit title**: Applications of Trigonometric Functions

-**Unit time frame:** 4–6 weeks
+- **Unit time frame**: 4–6 weeks

-**Target Course/Grade Level:** 11–12
+- **Target Course/Grade Level**: 11–12

-**Unit Summary:** This unit focuses on the trigonometric functions and how they apply to the unit circle and right triangles.
+- **Unit Summary**: This unit focuses on the trigonometric functions and how they apply to the unit circle and right triangles.
 Time is also spent on the laws of sines and cosines along with the graphs of trignometric functions and their inverses.

 ## New Jersey Student Learning Standards